dkaslovsky/textnote/README.md

 In particular, the template (sections, headers, date formats, and whitespace) for generating notes can be customized as desired.
 One might wish to configure headers and section titles for markdown compatibility or change date formats to match regional convention.

+Configuration is read from the `$TEXTNOTE_DIR/.config.yml` file.
+Changes to configuration parameters can be made by updating this file.
-Configuration is read from the `$TEXTNOTE_DIR/.config.yml` file and individual configuration parameters can be overridden with [environment variables](#environment-variable-overrides).
+Individual configuration parameters also can be overridden with [environment variables](#environment-variable-overrides).

+Importantly, if textnote's configuration is changed, notes created using a previous configuration might be incompatible with textnote's functionality.

 The current configuration can be displayed by running the `config` command:
 ```